 1. User needs to go to the Application Under Test.

 2. Select the “Performance” tab from the Task Manager.

 3. Choose the “Ethernet” view.

-4. In JMeter, user needs to add the PerfMon Metrics Collector Listener and must provide the machine’s IP address that has the test application, the port the PerfMon Server Agent is listening to, and the “interested” metric that user needs to see.
+4. In JMeter, the user needs to add the PerfMon Metrics Collector Listener and must provide the machine’s IP address that has the test application, the port the PerfMon Server Agent is listening to, and the “interested” metric that user needs to see.

-5. Now the test can be started and user can take a look at the charts on the left and the right.
+5. Now the test can be started and the user can take a look at the charts on the left and the right.

 6. In this way, the user can monitor severalPerfMon metrics, including CPU, Memory, Disk I/O, Network I/O, and JMX.